 All substitutions are a 1:1 substitute unless otherwise noted

-Basmati Rice: We use white basmati rice, which is in the long grain category.
+Basmati Rice: We use white basmati rice, which is in the long-grain category.
 It is commonly grown in Pakistan and India.
-For a long grain rice, it works great in an Instant Pot because it has minimal starch.
+For a long grain rice, works great in an Instant Pot because it has minimal starch.
 This is unlike Jasmine rice, which has a lot of starch causing it to stick to itself.